 The Nobel Prize was created through the final will of Alfred Nobel, an accomplished Swedish inventor.
 Although Nobel’s will was read after his death in 1895, it was highly controversial and took six years before the awards came into being.
 The Nobel Prize recognizes significant contributions to the advancement of various aspects of culture, science and academics.
 In Alfred Nobel’s will, he dictated that the interest from his estate fund will be awarded to those recognized in Physics, Chemistry, Literature, Medicine and Peace.
 In 1968, a further category of Economics was introduced after the Central Bank of Sweden made a donation to the Nobel Foundation.

 The first multiple recipient of the Nobel Prize was Marie Curie, a Polish-born and naturalized-French physicist and chemist famous for her work on radiation.
 Curie’s awards were also unique because she received the prizes in two different categories.
-In 1903, Marie Curie alongside her husband and another physicist were awarded the Nobel Prize in Physics.
-This was in recognition of their achievements in studying radioactive behaviour of elements and successfully isolating isotopes.
+In 1903, Marie Curie, alongside her husband and another physicist were awarded the Nobel Prize in Physics.
+This was in recognition of their achievements in studying the radioactive behavior of elements and successfully isolating isotopes.
 She repeated the feat in 1911 by winning the prize in Chemistry after isolating pure radium.
 The Curie family in total has had five Nobel Laurates.

 The United States of America leads the ranking of Nobel Prize winners by country.
 From 1901 to 2015, the United States has had 257 winners.
 The majority of these prizes have been in the Nobel Prize for Physics.
 It is commonly thought that the access to improving technology has led to this accomplishment in the US.
 As a matter of fact, the only category of Nobel Prizes in which the North American country doesn’t lead is the Nobel Prize for Literature.
 France has the highest number of recipients for the Nobel Prize for Literature, with 16 Laureates.